MQ-FOAR705/SophieWallace_POC_Contents/README.md

 # Background:

 This repository contains the Proof of Concept (POC) Technology Deployment for FOAR705, 2019.
-This POC contains a Automator workflow to export photos from Mac's default photo application into the photo application Tropy, using ExifTool to embed additional metadata into the photos.
-Duplicati then securely backs the work on a scheduled timer.
+This POC contains a Automator workflow to export photos from Mac's default photo application into the research photo application Tropy, using ExifTool to embed additional metadata into the photos.
+Duplicati then securely backs up the work on a scheduled timer.
 This aims to demonstrate a more streamlined process for qualitative researchers in the field who want their photographic data to be more organised, detailed, managed and stored efficiently.

 # Outline: